-Summer before Senior Year
+Summer Before Fourth Year

 - Keep on studying for the LSAT.
-Ideally students should prepare for the June exam.
+Ideally, students should prepare for the June exam.
 However, if you are not prepared, then sign up for the September exam.

 - Register for the LSAC’s Credential Assembly Service.
-Make sure you do this at least six weeks before you plan to submit you first law school application.
+Make sure you do this at least six weeks before you plan to submit your first law school application.
 This will give you time to make sure your profile is complete.

 - Begin to write your personal statement.
 You can create a generic document and then work on formatting it according to the individual law school’s specifications.
 You will need to review each school’s website to determine what that law school wants to see in the personal statement.
 If there is something in your academic record that you would like to further explain, consider writing an addendum to your personal statement.

 - Research financial aid options for law schools: http://www.lsac.org/jd/financing-law-school/financial-aid-overview.
-It is important to note that scholarships are available at some law schools for very competitive applicants, however, most law students utilize student loans.
-Other useful financial aid information for law school can be found at: http://www.fafsa.ed.gov/, http://www.finaid.org/ and www.accessgroup.org.
+It is important to note that scholarships are available at some law schools for very competitive applicants.
+However, most law students utilize student loans.
+Other useful financial aid information for law school can be found at http://www.fafsa.ed.gov/, http://www.finaid.org/ and www.accessgroup.org.

 Fourth Year Students

 - Meet with a pre-law advisor again to discuss your law school questions.

 - Request that all your official transcripts be sent to LSAC’s Credential Assembly Service (CAS) from the registrar’s office of each institution you have attended.